Mary-Tyler-Moore/venues-production/README.md

 ## :muscle: Motivation:
 #### Working with Quasar CLI has been a game changer for my development and deployment work flow.
 This README documents the deployment of a Quasar SSR build on DigitalOcean using PM2 and NGINX.
-## :chart_with_upwards_trend: History:
-#### Working with Quasar CLI has been a game changer for my development and deployment work flow.
-This README documents the deployment of a Quasar SSR build on DigitalOcean using PM2 and NGINX.

 <br />

 ## :floppy_disk: Developer Accessibility Statement: